Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects

-For a simple illustration of how randomization inference can be used to evaluate monotonicity, we re-analyze data on 104,000 children born in December or January from \cite{BlackEtAl11a}'s IV study of school-entry age, which have previously been analyzed from a sampling-based perspective by \cite{FioriniStevens14a}.
+For a simple illustration of how randomization inference can be used to evaluate monotonicity, we re-analyze data on 104,000 children born in December or January from \citet{BlackEtAl11a}'s IV study of school-entry age, which have previously been analyzed from a sampling-based perspective by \citet{FioriniStevens14a}\footnote{\rev Table 1 of \citet{BlackEtAl11a} cross-tabulates month of birth and school entry age (early/on-time/late) in terms of proportions, and Table 3 there reports the total number of subjects born in January or December (the ``discontinuity subsample''): 104,023.
+Similar to \citet{FioriniStevens14a}, we assume equal numbers of subjects born in January and December, and round the total number of subjects to 104,000, to ensure integer number of subjects in each subgroup.}.
 The latter authors note that the cumulative distribution functions of December- and January-born children in these data cross each other, suggesting a violation of monotonicity.
 Figure \ref{fig:IV} indicates this clearly.
 Most children started school at an older age if they were born in January rather than December.
-Indeed, this first-stage relationship is incredibly strong, with an average effect of -0.667 years and an $F$ statistic of 106,256.
+Indeed, this first-stage relationship is incredibly strong, with an average effect of $-0.667$ years and an $F$ statistic of 106,256.
 This would conventionally be considered persuasive evidence of a valid instrument.
 Note, however, that at the tails of the distribution the relationship between month of birth and entry age reverses: January birthdays predominate among the youngest starters, and December does so among the oldest.